ShareKM/OpenIFun/README.md

 ## OpenIFun: an OpenKMI data project

 **OpenIFun** is an open-data project, launched as a part of the Open Kinetic Modeling Initiative (OpenKMI), aiming to build a database of blood input functions for tracer kinetic modeling in dynamic PET data.
 It uses total-body PET scanners to collect image-derived input functions (IDIF) from dynamic PET scans of human subjects.
 The database includes
-- **OpenIFun4FDG**: The first phase of this open data project plans to collect the IDIFs of 200 human subject scans performed with a long axial field-of-view PET scanner (e.g. UIH uEXPLORER and Siemens Quadra) at multiple institutions from different countries.
+- **OpenIFun4FDG**: The first phase of this open data project plans to collect the IDIFs of 200 human subject scans performed with a long axial field-of-view PET scanner (e.g. UIH uEXPLORER and Siemens Quadra) at multiple institutions.

 ## Applications of the OpenIFun Database